Introduction to Foreign Investment in Malaysia

 Manufacturing Licence

-Foreign-owned manufacturing companies with shareholders' funds of RM2.5 million and above, or engaging 75 or more full-time employees, must obtain a manufacturing licence from MIDA.
-The application process typically takes 8 to 12 weeks and requires submission of detailed project information, including production processes, employment projections, and environmental considerations.
+Manufacturing projects with shareholders' funds of RM2.5 million and above, or engaging 75 or more full-time employees, require a manufacturing licence from MIDA.
+Applications are typically processed within 10 working days for straightforward projects.

 Investment Incentives for Foreign Investors

-Malaysia offers a comprehensive range of incentives to attract foreign investment, particularly in priority sectors.
+Malaysia offers a comprehensive range of incentives to attract quality foreign investments.

 Pioneer Status and Investment Tax Allowance

-Companies undertaking promoted activities or producing promoted products may be eligible for Pioneer Status, which provides a 70% to 100% exemption on statutory income for five years.
-Alternatively, companies may opt for Investment Tax Allowance, which provides an allowance of 60% to 100% on qualifying capital expenditure incurred within five years.
+Companies undertaking promoted activities or manufacturing promoted products may be eligible for Pioneer Status, which provides a 70% to 100% exemption from income tax for five years or more.
+Alternatively, Investment Tax Allowance provides an allowance of 60% to 100% on qualifying capital expenditure.

 Special Economic Zones

-Companies operating in designated areas such as the Iskandar Development Region, East Coast Economic Region, and Sabah Development Corridor may enjoy enhanced incentives including additional tax exemptions and customised incentive packages.
+Investors in designated economic corridors and zones such as the Iskandar Development Region, East Coast Economic Region, and Northern Corridor Economic Region may access additional incentives and facilitation measures.

 Principal Hub Incentive

-Foreign companies establishing regional headquarters in Malaysia may qualify for the Principal Hub incentive, which offers a reduced corporate tax rate of 0% to 10% for up to 20 years, along with various operational flexibilities.
+Multinational companies establishing regional principal hubs in Malaysia may qualify for a tiered corporate tax rate of 0% to 10% for up to 10 years, depending on the level of commitments made.

 Practical Advice for Foreign Investors